-Whether you like to call your physical server location a "server closet" or a "server room", it's important to choose the right power distribution unit (PDU), and here's why:
+Whether you like to call your physical server location a "server closet", "server cabinet" or a "server room", it's important to choose the right power distribution unit (PDU), and here's why:

 In server environments, a power distribution unit is typically used for remote reboot applications.
 The next time one of your servers freezes, locks up, hangs or otherwise fails, you'll be able to correct the problem without having to manually power cycle that server.

-The ability to remotely reboot servers and other gear valuable at any company.
-It's especially important when you have a long distance between your workspace and your server room/closet.
+The ability to remotely reboot servers and other gear is valuable at any company.
+It's especially important when you have a long-distance between your workspace and your server room/closet.

-Power distribution units come in many shapes and sizes, but the best ones for server room applications are rack-mountable.
+Power management units come in many shapes and sizes, but the best ones for server room applications are rack PDUs.
 This is simply because your PDUs belong on your server rack - right next to servers that they'll be controlling, not on a wall mount where power cords are dangling all over the place and cable management is a nightmare.

 While some people might be concerned with the physical space consumed by a rack-mounted PDU, you can minimize the rack space by choosing a one RU power distribution unit for even the smallest closet server rack.
 You can most likely get plenty of power outputs (about 8) on the back of a single-rack-unit PDU.

-One of the defining characteristics that separates great PDUs from the rest is the ability to handle servers with redundant power supplies.
-Just because your server has two or three redundant power inputs you shouldn't have to struggle to reboot it.
-Think about it.
+One of the defining characteristics that separate the best PDU for server racks from the rest is the ability to handle servers with redundant power supplies.
+Just because your server has two or three redundant power inputs doesn't mean you have to struggle to reboot it.

 Now think about the same scenario with a redundantly powered server instead.
 Killing power to just one power input won't cause a reboot - you have to hit all of them at once.
 With an automated power cycle time of just 1 second, timing is going to be tricky.

 What you'll likely end up doing, of course, is issuing a manual "power off" command to each server power supply.
-Then wait a moment, and empowering each server power supply back on.
-But there has to be a better way, and (fortunately) there is.
+Then wait a moment, and then power each server power supply back on.

 If you have servers with redundant power supplies, you really need to find a power distribution unit that understands this fact.
 You should be able to configure your PDU to "link" several power outputs together in its software.
 This will allow you to issue a single remote reboot command for your servers - no matter how many power supplies they may have.